Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-\subsection{Local semi-flow in uniformly local Sobolev space}
+\subsubsection{Local semi-flow in uniformly local Sobolev space}

-Let us denote by $X$ the uniformly local Sobolev space $\HoneulofR$ (its definition is recalled in \cref{subsec:funct_fram}).
-This space is the most convenient with respect to estimates on the localized energy and localized $L^2$-norm of the solutions that are used along the paper.
-However, due to the smoothing properties of system~\cref{init_syst}, the choice of the functional framework is not crucial, and every statement remains true if $X$ denotes, instead of $\HoneulofR$, the more familiar Banach space $\ccc^1_\textup{\textrm{b}}(\rr,\rr^n)$ of functions of class $\ccc^1$ that are uniformly bounded together with their first derivative.
-Accordingly, it is within the functional framework $X=\HoneulofR$ that the statements are the least sensitive to regularization properties, and thus most appropriate to further generalizations to a wider class of systems, for instance hyperbolic systems (see \cref{subsubsec:damp_hyp}).
+Let us denote by $X$ the uniformly local Sobolev space $\Honeul$ (its definition is recalled in \cref{subsec:funct_fram}).
+This space is the most convenient with respect to the functionals (localized energy and localized $L^2$-norm of the solutions) that are used along the paper.
+Due to the smoothing properties of system~\cref{init_syst}, the space $X$ might be replaced with the more familiar Banach space $\cccb{1}$ of functions of class $\ccc^1$ that are uniformly bounded together with their first derivative (this more familiar framework is the one chosen in \cite{GallayRisler_globStabBistableTW_2007}).
+However it is within the functional framework $X=\Honeul$ that the statements are the least sensitive to regularization properties, and thus most appropriate to further generalizations to a wider class of systems, for instance hyperbolic systems (see \cref{subsubsec:damp_hyp}).

 System~\cref{init_syst} defines a local semi-flow in $X$ (see for instance D. B. Henry's book \cite{Henry_geomSemilinParab_1981}).